December 31, 2019Our Top 5 Blog Posts of 2019

 Delivering interactive performance via multiple business interfaces while managing cost remains a challenge, even in today’s new cloud data warehouses.

-AtScale’s Virtual Data Warehouse is the only product on the market today that supports natively both SQL and MDX live query processing capitalizing on the reporting services invested in the enterprise, including Microsoft Excel.
+AtScale’s Intelligent Data Virtualization is the only product on the market today that supports natively both SQL and MDX live query processing capitalizing on the reporting services invested in the enterprise, including Microsoft Excel.
 Data modelers can design virtual cubes using familiar workflows and intuitive drag-and-drop interactions in creating hierarchies, measures, sophisticated calculations and virtual data enrichment.

-Perhaps one of the most important critical uses of the virtual data warehouse is that it isolates the business users from their enterprise digital modernization efforts.
+Perhaps one of the most important critical uses of intelligent data virtualization is that it isolates the business users from their enterprise digital modernization efforts.
 The data can be moved to a new data platform without compromising or disrupting the business and their ability to deliver critical insights.

-AtScale is able to greatly improve performance by building and maintaining intelligent aggregate tables using advanced machine-learning algorithms to optimize the query patterns and deliver the expected performance that users are expecting.
+AtScale is able to greatly improve performance by delivering faster time to insight and by building and maintaining intelligent aggregate tables using advanced machine-learning algorithms to optimize the query patterns and deliver the expected performance that users are expecting.
 These aggregation aware tables eliminate scripting, tedious query performance tuning and redundant summary tables while providing full visibility and control.

 Avoid costly access to the raw data thus increasing the throughput, concurrency, performance and significant cost reduction.

-Irrespective of the cloud data warehouse of your choice, delivering interactive performance while managing cost remains a challenges.
+Irrespective of the cloud warehouse of your choice, delivering interactive performance while managing cost remains a challenge.

 AtScale’s unique aggregate-aware feature will drastically reduce compute and storage costs independent of the pricing model while leveraging your Business Intelligence investments.